 GA4 has been designed to be more privacy-friendly than Universal Analytics.
 It uses a new measurement model that protects user privacy and provides valuable insights to website owners.
 This new model includes a user consent mode that helps website owners comply with privacy regulations.

-GA4 included this tool for developers to check out what is happening over the tracking site in real time.
-It is available in the admin section, and it is helpful to detect tracking errors and test new custom events.
+GA4 included this tool for developers to check out what is happening over the tracking site in real-time.
+It is available in the admin section, and it is helpful for detecting tracking errors and testing new custom events.

 GA4 provides a new template gallery for creating custom reports; you can access it by clicking explore.
 You will find some exciting features like funnel exploration and segment overlap.
 Also, it is the place to go away from the GA4 predefined reports and access to some metrics that seemed missing from Universal Analytics, such as bounce rate, search queries, etc. And a couple of new ones, such as engagement rate.